amalon/trains-cornwall/README.md

 $ make prepare
 ```

-Other `Makefile` targets are as follows (where XX is the DPI, either 75,
+Other `Makefile` targets are as follows:
-150, or 300):

  - `all`